 To ensure accountability and transparency, PATH has established internal policies and procedures that provide clear direction regarding labor and wage practices, diversity, harassment, and professional conduct.
 We follow local laws and regulations regarding these areas and strive to follow evolving best practices.
 PATH’s HR Business Partners are trained to identify and address these issues, should they arise in the workplace.

 PATH values its employees and, in order to fulfill its duty of care, endeavors to protect their health, safety, and security against any reasonably foreseeable dangers in the workplace.
 PATH will take practical steps in order to fulfill its duty of care for employees whenever they are at work, including while they are in PATH offices and when they are traveling.
-Employees can find more information in our internal Policy Portal and Global Facilities, Travel, and Security site.
+More information can be found on the Policy Portal and on the Global Facilities, Travel, and Security SharePoint site.

 PATH is committed to rigorously designing and carefully implementing research that meets or exceeds national and international ethical standards.
 Whether we work independently or in collaboration with other groups, we strive to ensure the ethical conduct of research.

 PATH maintains a Research Determination Committee charged with determining which data-collection activities fall under the US government’s definition of research and a Research Ethics Committee that, under a federal-wide agreement with the US government, reviews both biomedical and behavioral research.
-Our drug and vaccine clinical trial research is reviewed by an independent ethical review board, and all of PATH’s human subjects research must undergo a separate review for scientific merit.
+PATH’s drug and vaccine clinical trial research is reviewed by an independent ethical review board.
+All of PATH’s human subjects research must undergo a separate review for scientific merit.
 In addition, all PATH research that involves recombinant DNA is reviewed by our Institutional Biosafety Committee.